ruricolist/serapeum/reference.md

 STRICT determines whether to check that the list actually is a set.

-The resulting table has the members of SET for its keys and `t` for every value.
+The resulting table has the elements of SET for its keys and values.
+That is, each element of SET is stored as if by
+     (setf (gethash (key element) table) element)

-## `(hash-table-set table &key strict)`
+## `(hash-table-set table &key strict test key)`

 Return the set denoted by TABLE.
-Given STRICT, check that each value is `t`.
+Given STRICT, check that the table actually denotes a set.

-Without STRICT, equivalent to `hash-table-keys`.
+Without STRICT, equivalent to `hash-table-values`.

 # Files